USDA-ARS-NWRC/guds/README.md

 3. Flights - Eventually  Lidar snow depth images will be uploadable, in the mean time it is under development.

+4. Styles - Upload SLD type styles to the geoserver, currently only applies to rasters

+### Download Type

+1. Modeled Output - Original netcdf of the modeled data can be downloaded

 ### Specifying the basin
 To upload data, GUDS must receive a basin flag to know how to organize it.